-Watch out for these signs of edema (swelling) in your arm.
+Watch out for these signs of swelling (edema) in your arm.

-Ask your doctor or nurse about exercises you can do to keep your arm moving freely.
+Ask your provider about exercises you can do to keep your arm moving freely.

 Most people who get radiation treatment begin to feel tired after a few days.
 If you feel tired:

 - DO NOT try to do too much in a day.
 You will probably not be able to do everything you are used to doing.

 - Try to get more sleep at night.
 Rest during the day when you can.